 Deaths that occurred after 6 months of the last clinic visit were ignored in this calculation as the patient was recorded as being lost to follow-up at 6 months.
 Among the sample of lost patients who were sought after, we used logistic regression to evaluate factors associated with the ability to ascertain vital status (via interviewing the patient or an informant).
 Among this sample, we also evaluated factors associated with death after the last known clinic visit using proportional hazards regression.
-The proportional hazards assumption was evaluated using plotted scaled Schoenfeld residuals.17 In both these regression analyses, potential predictor variables were first examined in unadjusted models.
+The proportional hazards assumption was evaluated using plotted scaled Schoenfeld residuals.
+16 In both these regression analyses, potential predictor variables were first examined in unadjusted models.
 Factors associated at a 17 P value <0.05 level with the outcome were then evaluated in multivariable models.
 In the case of the proportional hazards analysis, where more events allowed for evaluation of more predictor variables, both gender and age were fixed in the final model, given their a priori likelihood of importance.
 The study was approved by the Institutional Review Boards of University of California, San Francisco, and Mbarara University of Science and Technology.
 RESULTS

 Fig. 1).
 The median age was 35 years [interquartile range (IQR) 30-42], and 61% were women.
-The median CD4 + T-cell count before ART in 1674 patients in whom it was available was 95/mm3 (IQR 36-172).
+The median CD4 + T-cell count before ART in 1674 patients in whom it was available was 95/mm 3 (IQR 36-172).
 The number of new patients starting therapy was 522 in 2004, 1465 in 2005, 850 in 2006, and 796 in 2007.
 FIGURE 1:

 Losses to Follow-Up

 Fig. 2).
 This corresponds to a cumulative incidence of loss to follow-up at 1, 2, and 3 years of 16% [95% confidence interval (CI): 15 to 17], 30% (95% CI: 28 to 32), and 39% (95% CI: 37 to 42), respectively.
 Of the 829 patients deemed lost, a sample of 128 (15%) was sought after in the community.
 The median interval between last clinic visit and tracking of the patient was 11.6 months (IQR 9.4-14.3); the median distance of residence from clinic was 33 km (IQR 4-66).
 Of the 128 patients sought after, we were able to ascertain vital status in 111 (87%, 95% CI: 80 to 92).
 In 48 cases (43%), the patient was directly found, and in 63 cases (57%), an informant was found.
 Informants included parents (15%), children (9%), friends (5%), neighbors (8%), siblings (5%), spouse (4%), and others (11%).
-Patients who were lost and subsequently had vital status ascertained by tracking (n = 111) were similar in age (median 35 vs. 36 years), sex (59% vs. 58% women), pretherapy CD4 + T-cell count (median 75 vs. 72 cells/mm3), and pretherapy World Health Organization stage (76.6% vs. 79.9% were stage 3 or 4) to those who were lost and did not have ultimate vital status ascertained (n = 718) ( Table 1).
+Patients who were lost and subsequently had vital status ascertained by tracking (n = 111) were similar in age (median 35 vs. 36 years), sex (59% vs. 58% women), pretherapy CD4 + T-cell count (median 75 vs. 72 cells/mm 3), and pretherapy World Health Organization stage (76.6% vs. 79.9% were stage 3 or 4) to those who were lost and did not have ultimate vital status ascertained (n = 718) ( Table 1).
 TABLE 1: